 Cool, so how do I use this thing?

 - Before you can restore from backup, you will need to ensure that WordPress is installed and functioning on your new site.
+(Note: it doesn’t matter what usernames/passwords you use for this new installation as it will be overwritten when you complete the restore).

 - Once that’s complete, sign in to the VaultPress dashboard and head to your Settings page